LucianoGelvez/Tree-Methods-Consulting-Project-with-PySpark/README.md

 The model was evaluated using the feature importances, and the following results were obtained:

 - **Feature Importances**: The importance of each chemical preservative in predicting spoilage.
+- **Predominant Chemical**: The chemical preservative C has the greatest predictive power, indicating it is the most likely cause of early spoilage.

 ## Conclusion